T. L. Barrett: Musical career

-In 2020, "Like a Ship (Without a Sail)" was featured in the Netflix documentary Crip Camp and was sampled by electronic-music duo the Knocks in their song "All About You," featuring Foster the People.
+In 2020, "Like a Ship" was featured in the Netflix documentary Crip Camp and was sampled by electronic-music duo the Knocks in their song "All About You," featuring Foster the People.

-In 2021, "Like a Ship (Without a Sail)" was used in a fighting scene in season 4, episode 13, of the CW series Black Lightning and in the closing credits of season one, episode nine, of HBO Max's Hacks.
+In 2021, "Like a Ship" was used in a fighting scene in season 4, episode 13, of the CW series Black Lightning and in the closing credits of season one, episode nine, of HBO Max's Hacks.

 In 2022, "Nobody Knows" was used in the closing credits of an episode of HBO’s Winning Time: The Rise of the Lakers Dynasty and was featured in the title sequence and opening credits of the HBO documentary Katrina Babies, written and directed by Edward Buckles Jr.

+It was sampled by Loyle Carner on the song "Nobody Knows (Ladas Road)", which was nominated for BBC Radio 1's Hottest Record of The Year the same year in 2022.

+Also in 2022, "Nobody Knows" was used on the soundtrack for the film Alice, directed by Krystin Ver Linden and starring Keke Palmer, Common and Jonny Lee Miller.

+In 2023, "Nobody Knows" was used in the closing credits of episode 2 of the BBC culinary drama Boiling Point.
+It was also shortly used in a scene of the biopic Priscilla.

+In 2024, "Like a Ship" was used in a commercial for Athletic Greens.

-"Nobody Knows" has been sampled numerous times, including on rapper Copywrite's song "Trouble," from his album Murderland, and on DJ Khaled's album Grateful and on the song "Nobody Knows (Ladas Road)" from Loyle Carner's 2022 album Hugo.
+"Nobody Knows" has been sampled numerous times, including on rapper Copywrite's song "Trouble," from his album Murderland, and on DJ Khaled's album Grateful.

+"Like a Ship" was included as the last song on Maribou State's on BBC Radio One's Essential Mix, released on February 1st, 2025.